CAC-Livestream Plugin Issues

 mp4file="" video.
 I obviously can't test the livestreaming functionality without a stream up and running on your server.
 Let me know if you've got some time to put into this so we can get it running the way its supposed to, and I can fix anything that's currently broken.

-#50 Updated by Dominic Giglio over 5 years ago
+#50 Updated by Dominic Giglio about 8 years ago

 - Target version changed from 1.5.3 to 1.5.4